-If a Site Does Not Meet the Requirements of 30 TAC Section 101.10 for the Current Emissions Inventory Year
+If a Site Does Not Meet the Requirements of 30 TAC Section 101.10 for the Current Emissions Inventory Year (But Wants to Remain on the Mailing List)

-If an account receives an EI notification request letter and the owner or operator has determined that a site does not meet the EI reporting requirements of 30 TAC Section 101.10 for the current inventory year, but may meet applicability requirements in future years, then the site may submit an Inapplicability Notification letter (Appendix B) or similarly worded letter by the EI due date.
+If the owner or operator has determined that a site does not meet the EI reporting requirements of 30 TAC Section 101.10 for the current inventory year, but may meet applicability requirements in future years, then the site may submit an Inapplicability Notification letter (Appendix B) or similarly worded letter by the EI due date.
 In this reporting scenario, choose "Option 1" on the Inapplicability Notification letter in Appendix B to keep the site on the mailing list.
 The hard copy letter must be mailed or hand delivered to the EAS (consult section entitled "Hard Copy Signature Requirements"); currently there is no option to submit an inapplicability notification through STEERS-AEIR Web-EI system.

 Note: By submitting this letter or a similarly worded letter, the owner or operator of the regulated entity will remain on future EAS mailing lists and continue to receive a courtesy notification letter.
 The owner or operator must submit a letter to the agency for each reporting year that the site does not meet the reporting requirements.
-The letter must be signed by a legally responsible official of the company and may not be signed by a consultant or other employee or agent.
+The letter must be signed by a legally responsible official of the company and may not be signed by a consultant.